-The above levels are also found in our ADI-8 series of AD/DA converters, the Multiface, and even in our mic preamps QuadMic and OctaMic.
+The above levels are also found in our ADI-8 series of AD/DA converters, the Multiface, and even in our Mic-Preamps QuadMic and OctaMic.
 Therefore all RME devices are fully compatible to each other.

-27.2 Phones (7/8)
+23.2 Phones (7/8)

 Channels 7/8 of the Fireface are available on the front via one 1/4" unbalanced TRS jack (stereo output).
-These channels use the same converters as the other line outputs, therefore offer the same technical data (112 dBA SNR).
+These channels use the same converters as the other line outputs, therefore offer the same technical specifications.